tweggen/Karawan/README.md

 rendered from a framebuffer who is newer inside memory than on GPU.
 In that case the texture also would be uploaded by the renderer.

+## Entity lifecycle

+### Introduction

+Entities may be created by several different use cases:
+- as an effect of initializing a module internally, like a camera
+- as an effect of creatng a new game state or loading an existing one.
+- as an effect of dynamic entity based particle systems
+- as an effect of world-building operators
+- as an effect of fragment-building operators
+- built by character spawn behaviors
+- built by code from e.g. the scene sequencer.

+That is, to re-create the entity, the creating module possibly needs to assign a creator that is capable of setting up the entity from serializable data after reload.

+Also, each entity, no matter what creator it origins, may have a different life cycle: Characters' lifetimes may eventually be bound to their location relatively to the player's location.
+Static entities are possibly bound to the fragments they become loaded for, other eyntities, such as particles, may have a pre-determined, dynamic lifetime, as defined by their behaviours.
+Collectible items however, might have an infinite lifetime, only to be used at some point by the player.

+Therefore we introduce two concepts: creators, and owners.
+- Creators: Are capable of (re-)creating entities from serializable data.
+The data might be part of a save game state, or it may be part of the world defining state.
+The creator id is required to find the right creator to restore a given entity or set of entities.
+- Owners: Are capable of determining the life-time of an object and responsible for disposing it after use.

+To make all this possible during init/load/save/garbage collect, each entity may be associated with the Owner component that contains both the creator and the owner id.
+During save/load/new/garbage collect cycles, the engine this way can select the proper creator to setup the entity accordingly, during run-time, it can be deleted accordingly.

+Copmponents have serialization information on their own: They can have the persistable attribute set

+### Use Cases

+#### Car Characters

+#### Player

+#### Camera

+#### Buildings

+Owner: Fragment

+#### Polytopes

+Owner: Fragment

+#### Cubic stuff in the void

+Owner: Fragment

+#### Some pre-placed pickable item outside

+Owner: Play state setup

+#### Polytope particles

+Owner: Fragment

+#### Lights

+Owner: Static Scene Setup

 ## Save game integration